- June 30, 2019

 story3 positive mentions

-- The game features solid level designs that enhance the overall enjoyment.
+- The game features solid level designs that make it enjoyable despite its simplicity.

-- The controls are often unresponsive and can lead to frustrating gameplay experiences.
+- The controls are overly sensitive and can lead to frustrating gameplay experiences.